-In real life, people need a little time to process and accept what they have heard, especially if it is life changing news.
+In real life, people need a little time to process and accept what they have heard, especially if it is life-changing news.
 Try not to overload the patient or family member with non-essential information at first.

 Explain the bad news clearly and concisely then let them process it, don’t continue talking and overloading them with information.
 Once they have indicated they have processed this, move on to more details if appropriate.
 This indication may be verbal or non-verbal, so try to stay in tune with their body language and facial expressions throughout.

 It can be tempting, especially in an MMI station, where time is short, to try to say as much as possible and show the examiner as much you can fit in.
-However, the most sensitive thing to do whilst the patient/family member processes the bad news is to stay quiet but watch them attentively.
+However, the most sensible thing to do whilst the patient/family member processes the bad news is to stay quiet but watch them attentively.

 Don’t stay silent for too long but perhaps up to 30 seconds is an appropriate amount of time to allow the actor to process what you have just told them.

 Everyone reacts differently to bad news and there is no way to predict how the actor will react in your breaking bad news MMI station.
 If they start speaking or processing what you have told them out loud, listen to them.

 Don’t try to interrupt and give a response to every rhetorical question they say, wait until they want you to speak.
 If they ask you a direct question it is appropriate to answer but give them time to talk it through first.
 They may not speak for a while, at which point you may want to ask them if they have any questions for you, or give them a bit more information to process.